mediatool/northlight/README.md

 ## Local sandbox

-To start up a local sandbox environment of the Northlight UI framework:
+To start up a local environment of the Northlight UI framework docs:

 1. Clone this repository
 2. cd into the directory
 3. run `yarn`
-4. cd into `/framework`
+4. cd into `/docs`
-5. run `yarn build-docs`
-6. run `yarn nx demo`
+6. run `yarn dev`

-This will spin up a local environment sandbox at localhost:3008 (or the first available port after that)
+This will spin up a local environment at localhost:3008 (or the first available port after that)

 ## Usage